Measuring Price Change in the CPI: Motor vehicle insurance

 The relative importance of an item category is its percent of the CPI weight as of December of the most recent year.

 The CPI replaces the entire motor vehicle insurance index sample all at once; most CPI components rotate 1/8 of the sample every half year.
 We select the sample of motor vehicle insurance carriers from a universe of companies provided by a national insurance trade organization based on the dollar amount of eligible private passenger motor vehicle insurance written by a company within each state.
 Policies for a sampled carrier within an area are selected from the total eligible motor vehicle insurance policies issued by the company within the area.

-When the 2004 motor vehicle insurance sample was initiated, CPI data collectors, working with individual respondents at selected insurance companies, chose actual policies that they will follow over time.
-When policies were initially selected for pricing, the data collector recorded characteristics of both the insured driver/s and the insured vehicle/s from the selected policy.
-These include vehicle age and description, geographic location where the vehicle is principally garaged, vehicle use (e.g. pleasure driving vs. commuting to work/school; number of miles driven annually), the types and amount of insurance covered by the policy, driver information and characteristics such as age, sex, driving record, and marital status, and any applicable surcharges and discounts or other vehicle/driver related fees and charges.
-These data define the selected policy/policyholder/vehicle and the CPI holds them constant as it follows prices over time.
-The CPI uses premiums calculated for the policies with these unchanging characteristics and not the actual premiums paid for the initially selected policies—since the characteristics and coverages for actual policies do change over time.
-The CPI began using this sample in the index for April 2005.
+We work with respondents at selected insurance companies to choose actual policies that we follow over time.
+When policies are selected for pricing, we record characteristics of both the insured driver(s) and the insured vehicle(s) from the selected policy.
+Characteristics include vehicle age and description; geographic location where the vehicle is principally garaged; vehicle use purpose; miles driven annually; the types and amount of insurance covered by the policy; driver information and characteristics, such as age, sex, driving record, and marital status; and any applicable surcharges and discounts or other vehicle/driver related fees and charges.
+These data define the selected policy/policyholder/vehicle and the CPI holds the driver constant and follows prices over time.
+We use premiums calculated for the policies with these unchanging characteristics and not the actual premiums paid for the initially selected policies—since the characteristics and coverages for actual policies change over time.

-Last Modified Date: February 22, 2018
+Last Modified Date: May 11, 2018